Humbedooh/gitpubsub/README.md

 Changes to git repositories are transmitted in JSON format to anyone listening in on the HTTP service.

+## Pub/Sub model ##
+GitPubSub broadcasts based on the URI requested.
+If a client subscribes to `/foo`, then all messages sent to `/foo` or its sub-directories (such as `/foo/bar` will be broadcast to this client.
+This enables clients to subscribe to whichever specific segment they wish to listen in on.

 ## Publishing data to GitPubSub ##
 If `rootFolder` is set, the server scans the local git repositories for